greatcyan/portfolio/drivercommenting.md

 This app, developed in Power Apps, is a crucial component of the Revenue Analytics project.
 Its primary function is to automate real-time commenting on the top and bottom drivers, dramatically reducing processing time from 4 hours to just seconds.
 By leveraging Power BI Streaming datasets and Power Apps, this solution ensures swift and efficient analysis and commentary, providing immediate insights and enhancing decision-making capabilities.

 ## Backend
+This is how it appears at the backend.
+It is then embedded within the Power BI report, enabling users to directly input their analysis for top and bottom revenue drivers.
 ![image](https://github.com/user-attachments/assets/ea0fb651-6532-4b33-bb7c-8f71537eecdf)

 ### How to use the App